 (Centre for Global Cooperation Research).

 He was a visiting scholar at the Australian Centre for Peace and Conflict Studies at Queensland University, Brisbane, Australia in 2007 and 2010; this centre is succeeded now by PaCSIA - Peace and Conflict Studies Institute Australia

 .
 He is a Research Affiliate at the National Centre for Peace and Conflict Studies

 , University of Otago, New Zealand.
 Herbert Wulf has served as a consultant to various international organizations, among them the Parliament and the Commission of the European Union as well as to the United Nations Department for Disarmament Affairs, the Human Development Report of UNDP.
 He served as consultant to the United Nations Development Programme in Pyongyang, Democratic Peoples’ Republic of Korea on capacity building in disarmament in 1991 and between 2002 and 2007.
-He is presently co-chair of a Reflection Group on the 'Monopoly of the Use of Force 2,0', organised by the Friedrich Ebert Foundation, Berlin.
+He served as co-chair of a Reflection Group on the 'Monopoly of the Use of Force 2,0', organised by the Friedrich Ebert Foundation, Berlin.

 In his previous research positions he was a Project Leader at the Stockholm International Peace Research Institute